 As of August 2018, Sprint and T-Mobile are seeking approval for a merger, which, according to the Communications Workers of America will eliminate more than 28,000 U.S. jobs.

 General Motors Company

-General Motors Company produces vehicles in 30 countries, but its history began in America.
+General Motors Company produces vehicles on six continents, but its history began in America.
 Shortly after Trump won the election, the company issued a congratulatory press release affirming its commitment to support the U.S. manufacturing industry.

 “GM looks forward to working with President-elect Donald J. Trump and the new Congress on policies that support a strong and competitive U.S. manufacturing base.
 GM will continue to do its part to transform the future of mobility, in America and around the world.”